-a volleyball tournament in a small village in the mountains of peru was the feminine diversion (my friends, city girls, got clobbered by the tough village girls) that preceded a small peruvian rodeo, the masculine entertainment. they took down the nets, blocked off the small square and while the crowd watched from the balconies let a bull loose among the men who, drinking 192 proof alcohol and chewing coca leaves, tried to impress each other.
+A volleyball tournament in a small village in the mountains of Peru was the feminine diversion (my friends, city girls, got clobbered by the tough village girls) that preceded a small rodeo, the masculine entertainment.
+They took down the nets, blocked off the small square and while the crowd watched from the balconies let a bull loose among the men who, drinking 192 proof alcohol and chewing coca leaves, tried to impress each other.